Recognizing The Triggers: How To Stop A Setback In Its Tracks

 Understanding Addiction: Triggers and Cravings

-Identifying, acknowledging and then dealing with the things that could cause a setback is the best way to ensure a clean and sober lifestyle.
+Understanding your addiction, as well as identifying, acknowledging and then dealing with the things that could cause a setback is the best way to ensure a clean and sober lifestyle.
 But how do you know what your triggers are?

 Triggers can be anything, including: